medic/cht-docs/content/en/contribute/code/core/automated-tests.md

     integration-tests <--Pouch/HTTPS--> cht-e2e
 ```

+**Frontend integration tests** (or web component tests) are designed to validate form behavior (including page layout) without needing to run the whole CHT.
+The web component isolates the enketo form functionality from the CHT webapp.
+This only covers forms and not other parts of the webapp.
+It does not trace behavior though the whole system and the database is never involved.
+Instead, the whole idea of the web component is to abstract the UI functionality away from the underlying backend complexity.

+Frontend integration tests are located in `tests/integration`.
+Run them locally with `npm run integration-cht-form` to run the web component tests.

 ## E2E Tests

 ### Description
 Tests that simulate real user experiences to validate the complete system.
 You can think of e2e test as the user main workflows when using the system.

 ### Expectations
- E2e tests give us the most confidence to decide if the feature is working, but must only check the parts of code that the lower-level tests can't cover (e.g., UI interactions).
+ E2e tests give us the most confidence to decide if the feature is working, but must only check the parts of code that the lower-level tests can't cover.
 We should push the testing levels as far down as possible.

 | Execution Speed     | Complexity | Fragility |
 |------------|---------|---------|
 | Slow.
 So please make sure to check existent tests and maybe just add extra assertions or minor changes instead of directly adding a specific e2e test for your new change.
 Also, make sure your code is performant. | Low for the test itself (click tab, enter text into form, click submit, check text on screen.
 Extremely high for the setup.  | Painful fragility with high risk of race conditions and high maintenance burden.
 Please ensure your code is clean, organized, and utilizes effective selectors.  |

 ### Implementation
 Our end-to-end tests are designed to test the entire system as a whole.
 They interact with the webapp as a user would, using [WebdriverIO](https://webdriver.io/) to control a headless browser session.
-We have two types of e2e tests:
-- Web component tests: Designed to validate form behavior (including page layout) without needing to run the whole CHT.
-The web component isolates the enketo form functionality from the CHT webapp.
-Unfortunately, this only covers forms and not other parts of the webapp.
-- Config based tests: Designed to test the entire webapp funcionalities running a formal CHT instance with the default config.
 They are not isolated from the rest of the system, and they do not use mocking.

 End-to-end tests are located in [`tests/e2e`](https://github.com/medic/cht-core/tree/master/tests/e2e).
 Run them locally with the following:

-- `npm run wdio-cht-form` to run the web component tests
 - `npm run wdio-local` to run the tests for the default config
 - `npm run wdio-default-mobile-local` to run the mobile tests